Xenoxiluna/SwiftyBytes/README.md

 A binary file read/write library written in swift.
 It was created with the purpose of being able to somewhat easily read game data files.

-#### NOTE: Currently this library uses Swifts Data component in some places.
-This may be changed in a later version.
-#### NOTE 2: writeString prefixes the length of the given string as a generic Int.
+#### NOTE: writeString prefixes the length of the given string as a generic Int.
 This could cause compatibility issues on 32/64-bit systems

 ## Usage
 Write: LittleEndian